carbon-language/carbon-lang/flang/documentation/Calls.md

-   These actual arguments are not definable, and they are not allowed to be associated with non-`VALUE` dummy arguments with the attributes `INTENT(IN)`, `INTENT(IN OUT)`, `ASYNCHRONOUS`, or `VOLATILE` (15.4.2.4(21)).
+   These actual arguments are not definable, and they are not allowed to be associated with non-`VALUE` dummy arguments with the attributes `INTENT(IN)`, `INTENT(IN OUT)`, `ASYNCHRONOUS`, or `VOLATILE` (15.4.2.4(21)); `INTENT()` can't always be checked.
-1. Non-contiguous arrays being passed to dummy arguments that must be contiguous due to a `CONTIGUOUS` attribute or not being assumed-shape/-rank.
+1. Non-simply-contiguous (9.5.4) arrays being passed to non-`POINTER`
+   dummy arguments that must be contiguous due to a `CONTIGUOUS` attribute, implicit interface, or not being assumed-shape/-rank.
    This should be a runtime decision, so that actual arguments that turn out to be contiguous can be passed cheaply.
-   In some situations, however, this case is obviated by a requirement that the actual argument be "simply contiguous" (9.5.4) at compilation time: coarray dummies (15.5.2.8).
+   This rule does not apply to coarray dummies, whose actual arguments are required to be simply contiguous when this rule would otherwise force the use of a temporary (15.5.2.8); neither does it apply to `ASYNCHRONOUS` and `VOLATILE` actual arguments, which are disallowed when it matters (C1539, C1540).
+   *Only temporaries created by this contiguity requirement are subject to being copied back to the original variable after the call* (see below).

-While we are unlikely to want to needlessly use a temporary for an actual argument that does not require one for any of these reasons above, we are specifically disallowed from doing so by the standard in cases where pointers to the original target data are required to be valid across the call (15.5.2.4(9-10)).
+While we are unlikely to want to _needlessly_ use a temporary for an actual argument that does not require one for any of these reasons above, we are specifically disallowed from doing so by the standard in cases where pointers to the original target data are required to be valid across the call (15.5.2.4(9-10)).

-Further, `ASYNCHRONOUS` and `VOLATILE` actual arguments cannot be used as arguments that would otherwise require the use of temporary storage (C1539, C1540).
+In particular, compaction of assumed-shape arrays for contiguity on the leading dimension to ease SIMD vectorization cannot be done safely for `TARGET` dummies.

-Actual arguments associated with `INTENT(OUT)` dummies that require allocation of a temporary -- and this can only be for reasons of contiguity -- don't have to populate it, but they do have to perform minimal initialization of any `ALLOCATABLE` components so that the runtime doesn't crash when the callee finalizes and deallocates
+Actual arguments associated with known `INTENT(OUT)` dummies that require allocation of a temporary -- and this can only be for reasons of contiguity -- don't have to populate it, but they do have to perform minimal initialization of any `ALLOCATABLE` components so that the runtime doesn't crash when the callee finalizes and deallocates